Juraj Majdan

-Juraj Majdan (born 20 August 1991) is a Slovak professional ice hockey player currently playing for HK Spišská Nová Ves of the Slovak Extraliga.
+Juraj Majdan (born 20 August 1991) is a Slovak professional ice hockey player currently playing for HK Poprad of the Slovak Extraliga.

 He played in the Czech Extraliga with HC Litvínov from 2009 to 2015.
-He also played for Slovak teams HC '05 Banská Bystrica, HKM Zvolen, HK Poprad and HK Nitra.
+He also played for Slovak teams HC '05 Banská Bystrica, HKM Zvolen, HK Nitra, HK Dukla Michalovce and HK Spišská Nová Ves.
 He joined HC Košice on May 29, 2019.